Governor’s race: Poll shows Lombardo, Ford in virtual tie as both hit with complaints

 Clark County Republican Party Chair Jill Douglass said Monday that she had filed a similar complaint against Ford.

-That one accused Ford’s campaign of sending an automated fundraising email the morning after Lombardo proclaimed the special session, and of still having an active fundraising link active about an hour after the message.
+That one accused Ford’s campaign of sending an automated fundraising email about two hours after Lombardo proclaimed the special session, and of still having a fundraising link active the next morning.

 Democrats’ fundraising arm took “full responsibility” for the alleged violation.

-Note: A previous version of this story misstated the timeline of Douglass’ complaint.